Last updated on March 17th, 2022 at 11:47 pm

 This post is starting to get quite alcohol heavy, however I couldn’t exclude Juniper, a lovely little gin bar in the centre of town.

-Once known as ‘Mother’s Ruin’, gin has had a resurgence of late and is now the drink of the moment.
-Well done gin marketing people, well done.
-Now, as well as generally being beautifully packaged (and marketed), it’s also known as one of the ‘better for you’ alcoholic drinks – if there is such a thing?
+Once known as ‘Mother’s Ruin’, gin has had a resurgence in recent years and as well as generally being beautifully packaged (and marketed), it’s also known as one of the ‘better for you’ alcoholic drinks – if there is such a thing?

 If gin isn’t your thing, they also have other drinks including locally brewed Thornbridge Beer.